JOIN US FOR URBIQUITY URBAN LAB ’18 “IN TRANSIT”

 The Urban Lab is a week-long visual urbanism residency.
-A programme of walks and talks, practice and theory will be carried out during the 7 days of the Milan Photo Week 2018.
-The Urban Lab will be based in the art hub ASSAB ONE and will culminate in an exhibition of all the resulting work in Milan.
+A programme of walks and talks, practice and theory will be carried out during the 6 days.
+The Urban Lab will culminate in an exhibition of all the resulting work in Tallinn.
 Additionally a selection of the projects have the chance to be shown as part of a final exhibition curated by Urbiquity at the culmination of the 2018 In Transit topic showcase.

 The Urban Lab residency creates experiences where urbanists from around the world can learn from and add to the local urban discourse.
 By learning about the specific urban struggles facing the city that derive from their specific geopolitical context, the participants will create new projects around the central theme.
 Urbiquity has created a week long programme for this exact purpose which includes talks, seminars, walks and urban interventions.

 Full programme to be announced soon!